Depleted Blues dig deep for a fantastic result at the City Ground

 22 Posted 30/12/2025 at 21:41:53

+It might be wrong to pick one player after that brilliant team performance but I think we'd all pick the same player.

-Thanks to every one of them for that result which surprised most of us and gave us another three very welcome points.
+Thanks to every one of them for that result which surprised most of us and gave us another 3 very welcome points.

 23 Posted 30/12/2025 at 21:41:58